BiaPyX/BiaPy-doc/source/get_started/configuration.rst

 Post-processing
 ~~~~~~~~~~~~~~~

-BiaPy is equipped with several post-processing methods that are primarily applied in two distinct stages: 1) following the network's prediction and 2) after each primary process in the workflow is completed.
+BiaPy is equipped with several post-processing methods that are primarily applied in two distinct stages: 1) following the network``s prediction and 2) after each primary process in the workflow is completed.
 The following is an explanation of these stages:

-1. After the network's prediction, the post-processing methods applied aim to improve the resulting probabilities.
+1. After the network``s prediction, the post-processing methods applied aim to improve the resulting probabilities.
 This step is performed when the complete image is reconstructed by merging patches (``TEST.STATS.PER_PATCH`` and ``TEST.STATS.MERGE_PATCHES``) or when the full image is used (``TEST.STATS.FULL_IMG``).

     * A binary mask is applied to remove anything not contained within the mask.
 For this, the ``DATA.TEST.BINARY_MASKS`` path needs to be set.
     * Z-axis filtering is applied using the ``TEST.POST_PROCESSING.Z_FILTERING`` variable for 3D data when the ``TEST.STATS.PER_PATCH`` option is set.
 Additionally, YZ-axes filtering is implemented using the ``TEST.POST_PROCESSING.YZ_FILTERING`` variable.